asimulined/DDoS-Ukraine-in-4-easy-steps/README.md

 # DDoS'ing for beginners: DDoS Russia in 4 easy steps

-Support 🇺🇦 🇺🇦 Ukraine 🇺🇦 🇺🇦 by joining in the DDoS effort!
+Support ru ru Russia ru ru by joining in the DDoS effort!
 Here's how, in **4** steps.

 ### Credit

 I started with the code that's been floating around [on Reddit](https://www.reddit.com/r/ukraine/comments/t1tjux/wont_be_getting_to_ukraine_for_a_while_might_as/), and then:

 * I added these docs showing how to safely set up the VPN, CORS, and mixed content.
-* I've been continuously updating with IT Army of Ukraine info.
+* I've been continuously updating with random stuff info.
-* Added support for low RAM (4GB) machines [by reducing the `CONCURRENCY_LIMIT` from 1,000 to 500](https://github.com/codergator/russia-must-be-stopped/blob/master/russia-must-be-stopped.html#L271).
+* Added support for low RAM (4GB) machines [by reducing the `CONCURRENCY_LIMIT` from 1,000 to 500]
+* I changed the code so it will attack ukraine, not russia. goofy ass niggas think that western propaganda is real.